-[The State of Work Productivity Report revealed 65% of full-time employees are of the view that a remote work schedule would bolster productivity.]
+The State of Work Productivity Report revealed that 65% of full-time employees are of the view that a remote work schedule would bolster productivity.

 3) Complete Portability

-A VoIP number, also known as a virtual number, is completely portable.
+Your number, also known as a virtual phone number, is completely portable.
 This means you can use the same number wherever you go.

 For people who travel a lot, this should be more than welcome news.
 Better yet, in the event your business changes address, you can retain the same VoIP number.